buddemat/elasticsearch-queries/always-false-queries.md

 In an SQL statement, one could e.g. append (or extend an existing) `WHERE` condition with `AND true = false`.
 In Elasticsearch there are different possibilites to achieve the same.

+Depending on the approach, either the query body or the URL can be modified.
+The latter leaves the query body untouched, which, depending on the circumstances, could be either beneficial or not.
+The modyfied URL might not be part of logged data which would require changing the underlying mechanism.
+On the other hand, the original query in the body is invalidated without it being altered in that case.

 ## Appending a `filter` with an always false condition

 A boolean filter that requires the document to not have an `_id` field will be always false, since this is an internal field that Elasticsearch generates at indexing time.